 Getting to know your way before can save you money and disappointment.

-1. From Cancun to Chichen Itza by Tour
+1. From Cancun to Chichen Itza with an organized Tour

 There are a few different ways to get there.
 Still, the most popular is a guided tour that includes transportation and a few hours of guided exploration.
 This is also the most economical way.

-For instance, if you take our tour to Chichen Itza, it cost just USD 69 per person, and the tour includes:
+For instance, if you take our tour to Chichen Itza, it costs just USD 69 per person, and the tour includes:

 - Transportation round trip